AgnesHendrickx/MTE/documentation/benchmarks.rst

 .. _sphere_bench_setup:
 .. figure:: figures/Model_setup.png
    :class: with-border
+   :scale: 90%

    Visualization of the model setup, numbering along Fibonacci spiral for uniform distribution above the tessellated sphere.
 Numbering of the computation points start at the top of the sphere and circle down in a counterclockwise fashion.

 Model setup
 ^^^^^^^^^^^
-| The model setup was as follows, see :numref:`sphere_bench_setup`: A spherical inclusion similar to the first benchmark, but now with a radius of :math:`a=10m` was placed in a domain of 20x20x20m and :math:`\mathbf{M}= (0,0,7.5)`.
+| The model setup was as follows, see :numref:`sphere_bench_setup`: A spherical inclusion similar to the first benchmark, but now with a radius of :math:`a=10m` was placed in a domain of 20x20x20m with a magnetization of :math:`\mathbf{M}= (0,0,7.5)` assigned only to elements within the spherical inclusion.
 Since a sphere is a complex shape to accurately represent using hexahedron elements, a large number of elements were anticipated to be necessary to produce adequate results.
 A Fibonacci spiral was used to uniformly distribute 101 computation points at :math:`0.25m` and :math:`0.5m` above the surface of a sphere with a domain resolution of either :math:`3` or :math:`6` elements per meter.

 Results
 ^^^^^^^